Windfave/favoritesPlus/README.md

 For now, favoritesPlus supports:
 - ✅ **discord cdn gifs** (although, discord links expire after 24 hours, so it's not really recommended.)
+- ✅ **better rendering system to not have memory leak issues**
 - ✅ **direct gif links**
 - ✅ **tenor gifs** (link must be without a country code format)
+- ✅ **gif urls converter to supported json db, allowing you to grab your exported favourite gifs and convert them into the database!** (Leaves out gifs it cannot fetch.)

 Some current issues:
 - ❌ **giphy gifs**
-- ❌ **If you load all gifs over time, memory leak happens.
-(Gotta fix pagination so gifs render only in viewport)**
 - ❌ **discord gifs expiring after a day (already mentioned above.)** (Currently, it's better to upload your discord gifs elsewhere and import them that way.
 Make sure the url is a direct link to the gif file.)

 Some plans:
-- ℹ️ **better rendering system to not have memory leak issues**
 - ℹ️ **turn into either a vencord/betterdiscord plugin or an electron webapp**
 - ℹ️ **possibly be able to load entire page at once but only render ones near the viewport**
 - ℹ️ **giphy and imgur gif support**